|

 [Abstract]

-The electrochemically induced volume change in conjugated polymers is of interest for
+link to PDF on ACS site The electrochemically induced volume change in conjugated polymers is of interest for

 actuator applications.
 Important parameters include the magnitude and speed of the volume change and how volume correlates with